Crimes Against People in Georgia

 Defense of Others: This argument is similar to regular self-defense with the only difference being that you must honestly believe that another person is in danger of being harmed.
 The victim must reasonably believe that they are at risk of being injured to satisfy this defense.

 Defense of Property: If you used reasonable force when defending your property, such as your home, then you may have an argument that the assault was justified.
 An example is if someone stole your purse or bag, then you could have the right to use reasonable force to recover that property.
 There is not a bright line rule on when an owner is allowed to use reasonable force.
 Instead, the Court rules on a case by case basis.
-Your Georgia Criminal Defense Attorney will assist you in arguing that the force used was necessary, and therefore, the assault charges should be dropped.
+Your Georgia Crimes Against People Lawyer will assist you in arguing that the force used was necessary, and therefore, the assault charges should be dropped.

 Innocence: An alibi or witness testimony that you could not have committed the crime is always valuable.
 It can also be useful if there is a case of mistaken identity.